Listen to Bryan Kim read this blog post, with voice generated by ElevenLabs.

 Listen to Justine Moore read this blog post, with voice generated by ElevenLabs.

-Jennifer Li is a partner focused on enterprise investments in data infrastructure and analytics, open source, developer tools and collaboration applications.
+Jennifer Li is a partner at Andreessen Horowitz, where she focuses on enterprise investments in data infrastructure and analytics, open source, developer tools, and collaboration applications.

-Bryan Kim is a partner at Andreessen Horowitz where he invests primarily in consumer companies focused on social, subscription, and marketplace products.
+Bryan Kim is a partner at Andreessen Horowitz, where he focuses on consumer tech and app-layer AI investments.

-Justine Moore Justine Moore is a partner on the consumer investing team, where she focuses on investing in AI companies.
+Justine Moore is a partner on the consumer tech team at Andreessen Horowitz, where she focuses on AI companies.